Thursday, September 10, 2020

 Modern Monetary Theory

 As you may know, among Economists there are two schools.
 The J.M.Keynes school thinks big stimulus, infrastructure programs, guidance by Govt are all good to manage and grow the economy.
-The F. A. Hayak followers believe letting market do whatever it wants, running a laissez-faire system is the more robust approach manage the economy.
-In case you haven't seen it, there is a pretty cool/humorous video on YouTube you should check out that explains these two schools of thought: https://www.youtube.com/watch?v=d0nERTFo-Sk.
-There is even a Round 2 video available now. :-)
+The F. A. Hayak followers believe that letting market do whatever it wants, running a laissez-faire system is the more robust approach to manage the economy.
+In case you haven't seen it, there is a pretty cool/humorous video on YouTube that explains these two schools of thought: https://www.youtube.com/watch?v=d0nERTFo-Sk.
+There is even a Round 2 video available now. 😀

 In the past few decades, a group of economists have been developing an alternative descriptive (not prescriptive) model called Modern Monetary Theory (MMT).
 This school claims that the deficit number in itself doesn't really matter as long as the economy is strong enough to handle it.
 They point out that a national government is not the same as an individual earning and spending money.
 The way I see it, MMT can be said to focus on three areas: